-Don’t give up on your study or migration goals, prepare instead, with these 5 tips
+Don't get up on your study or migration goals, prepare instead, with these 5 tips

 So, how can you do this?
 Here are 5 ways to prepare for IELTS during COVID-19.

-Make sure to look at how much time you have to complete each test part, what type of questions you might get, the band descriptors and what each band might look like.
+Make sure to look at how much time you need to complete each test part, what type of questions you might get, the band descriptions and what each band might look like.

 Read news articles, books, online publications, and blogs.
 Watch your favourite movies or TV shows.
 And if you are not too confident, turn on the subtitles for extra support.
-Podcasts are another great way to improve your English-language skills.
-Or practice letter writing with friends or family.
+Podcasts are another great way to improve your English-language skills or practise letter writting with friends or family.

-Now that you are familiar with the test format and the topics you might encounter in your IELTS Test, go a step deeper and download the IELTS Support Tools booklet.
+Now that you are familiar with the test format and the topics you might recounter in your IELTS Test, go a step deeper and download the IELTS Support Tool booklet here.
 You will get a better understanding of:

 - The IELTS test assessment criteria